 Are You Transferring Management?

 Anyone driving past the Beckman farm would be impressed.
 A farmer would notice the modern line of equipment and the modern livestock facilities.
-A non-farm would appreciate the picturesque setting, well maintained American foursquare farm house and beautiful mature trees that comprised the grove.
-Noah Beckman had purchased the farm in 1885 and planted the grove the following year.
+A non-farmer would appreciate the picturesque setting, well maintained American foursquare farm house and beautiful mature trees that comprised the grove.
+Noah Beckman had purchased the farm in 1910 and planted the grove the following year.

 Roger immediately made plans to rent additional acres, update the line of equipment and expand the livestock enterprise.
 Roger, being an astute businessman as well as a good farmer, had made it all work and the farm was more profitable than ever.
 Under Roger’s management, in the three years since Ben had returned the profits had continued to grow.
 Ben, being a hard worker, had assumed an ever increasing portion of the physical work while Roger had concentrated on negotiating purchases, sales and finances.

 To say that Roger was surprised when Ben told him that he was thinking of taking a job with a large seed dealer would be a gross understatement.
 Roger was stunned, hurt, angry, disappointed and a bit frightened all at the same time.
 He had not said much to Ben after the announcement.
 In fact, both Ben and Roger were studiously avoiding the topic.